-It’s fairly common practise amongst photographers to use 2 different pieces of editing software.
-Whether its Photoshop, Lightroom, Luminar, Pixlr, Affinity or something else, each has got it’s own USP and offers an alternative to enhance your creativity.
+It’s common practice amongst photographers to use 2 different pieces of editing software.
+Whether it’s Photoshop, Lightroom, Luminar, Pixlr X, Affinity Photo or something else, each has got its own USP and offers an alternative to enhance your creativity.

-Let’s begin by looking at the most helpful features of Lightroom for a photographer that is unlike any other.
+Let’s begin by looking at the 4 most helpful features of Lightroom for a photographer that you won’t find an equal.

 Probably the biggest game-changer in photo editing since Photoshop’s content-aware tool.
 Luminar’s augmented sky feature uses an incredible AI algorithm to generate photo-realistic sky replacements with amazing accuracy.

 Choose from bright blue summery skies, dramatic sunsets, stary skies and many more.
-This Luminar feature would take Photoshop users a long while to do accurately – and Lightroom users couldn’t do it at all.
-What an incredible tool if you struggle to get your sky exposed correctly.
+Lightroom users couldn’t do this at all.
+What an incredible tool it is if you struggle to get your sky exposed correctly.

 Here’s another one click (or slide in this case) solution that does multiple adjustments at the same time – AI Enhancer.

 Look Up Tables – if you didn’t already know.
 Luminar’s LUT tool allows you to apply customised colour grading effects to your photos.
-Use Luminar’s built-in LUTs, make your own or buy some.
+Us Luminar’s built-in LUTs, make your own or buy some.